Jehoshaphatia/100-Days-Of-Machine-Learning/Log.md

 ## Day 041 : August 19, 2018

-**Today's Progress** :  Wrote a medium article about video features: Haar Cascades.
+**Today's Progress** :  Wrote a medium article about video features: compare features from one frame to the next.
 Exploring audio signal processing for musical applications

 **Thoughts** : I am learning new things day by day.